bulatb/yuno/README.md

 ### By status

-Like `all`, `failed` and `failing` can be used to run special sets of tests.
+Like `all`, `passed`/`failed` and `passing`/`failing` can be used to run special sets of tests.

-Every test that failed on the last run:
+Every test that passed (or failed) on the last run:

+    yuno.py run passed
     yuno.py run failed

 Every test that hasn't passed since it last failed:

     yuno.py run failing

+Every test that hasn't failed since it last passed:

+    yuno.py run passing

 ### By suite